The Truth (and Lies) about Norovirus and Cruises

 (DOUG PARKER/CRUISE RADIO)

-Norovirus is a very contagious virus that results in vomiting and diarrhea.
-It is the primary cause of acute gastroenteritis in the United States, commonly known as the stomach flu.
-It can spread through various means, including contact with contaminated food, water, or surfaces and through person-to-person contact.
+Norovirus is a highly contagious virus that causes sudden vomiting and diarrhea.
+It’s the leading culprit behind acute gastroenteritis—commonly called the stomach flu.
+It spreads easily via contaminated food, water, surfaces, or direct person-to-person contact.

 The CDC puts it bluntly when they explain how norovirus is spread.